teambtcmap/btcmap-wiki/src/general/merchant-best-practices.md

 # Merchant Best Practices

-Here is a few tips and tricks which will help you boost your bitcoin sales.
+Here are a few tips and tricks which will help you boost your bitcoin sales.

 ## Get a "Bitcoin Accepted" Sticker